oreopie/flood-compounding-drivers/README.md

 ## Contact Information

-For any questions or inquiries about this research or repository, please contact the corresponding author:
+For any questions or inquiries about this research or repository, please contact the corresponding author of the paper.

-- Name: Shijie Jiang
-- Email: shijie.jiang(at)hotmail.com

 ## License

 This project is licensed under the [MIT License](LICENSE).

 When using the code from this repository, we kindly request that you cite the paper.

-Thank you for your interest in our work!